AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-12-os101-hard-links-vs-soft-links.md

 To prove this, let's create a simple file and then run `ls -a -l` to show all (`-a`) files in the current directory, along with information like their permissions, author, and link count:

-{% include posts/picture.html img="initial-link" alt="Creating a new file generates its first link." %}
+{% include posts/picture.html img="initial-link" ext="JPG" alt="Creating a new file generates its first link." %}

 The 1 circled in red is the file's link count.
 Notice that we didn't create any other "hidden" files in the directory when we created `test`.
 As mentioned above, when you first create a file, the link is just the file name itself.
 Keep an eye on that 1, though—it'll change as we begin experimenting with soft links and hard links.